tolo38/usefull/all/logiciel/maya.use.md

 Pour commencer il faut ajouter un materiaux : right click hold -> add material (or on a node : Assign material to viewport material)
 Think to check : witch is the material assignated to your shape !

+Texturing
+---
+remapColor
+bump2d
+blinn
+surfaceShader
+plusMinusAverage
+(Note : "the blue node" is useless)
+(Note : The black absorbe all light, if you want to see something add color) Animate->create Deformer->Texture Deformer					Displacment

 Animate
 ---
 switch the self to *Animate*